Ovulation Induction Manchester

-If you’re having IUI, you will need to attend our designated unit with your partner on the day we advise.
+If you’re having IUI in Manchester, you will need to attend our designated unit with your partner on the day we advise.
 Your partner will need to provide a semen sample, which is prepared in the laboratory for insemination.
 The prepared sperm will be injected (inseminated) into your womb through a simple procedure that is similar to having a smear test.
 The procedure is relatively painless and takes around 15 minutes.
 You can carry on with your usual activities afterwards.

 What Are The Risks Of Ovulation Induction?

 The drugs used in induced ovulation are given in low doses and are generally safe.
 There is, however, a small risk of over responding and developing ovarian hyperstimulation syndrome (OHSS).
 You will be regularly monitored through blood tests and scans to prevent this complication.
 If you develop significant nausea, vomiting, shortness of breath or severe abdominal pain, you must contact the Fertility Nurse as soon as possible.